Skip to contents

 A large collection of palettes are brought together under a single interface by the paletteer package.
 It’s used here to load the Van Gogh palette “Starry Night”.

-display_palette() shows the loaded palette with associated hex codes using the default shape jar from the ggfoundry container set.
+ggfoundry’s display_palette() shows the loaded palette with associated hex codes using the default shape jar from the container set.
 The outline colour defaults to mid-grey for better dark-mode support as per this example post.

 pal_name <- "vangogh::StarryNight"